-- sacquire statistical use information of the site (Google Analytics);
+- acquire statistical information on the use of the site (Google Analytics);

-- record and report on user actions, with prior consent (Google ADS).
+- record and produce reports on user actions, with prior consent (Google ADS).

 4.1.
 Google Analytics data

-Google Analytics data are acquired through a code inserted on the site where the anonymisation of IP addresses is preset.
+Google Analytics data is acquired through a code entered on the site where the anonymisation of IP addresses is preset.

-These anonymous data (for example, number of visits, list of the most visited pages, average time stayed) collected in aggregate form through an administration panel are used by site analysts, at the request of the Data Controller, in order to study new features of the site itself and improve browsing and its user experience.
+This anonymous data (example; number of visits, list of the most visited pages, average time of visit) and collected in aggregate form through an administration panel is used by site analysts, at the request of the owner, in order to study new features of the site itself and improve navigability and its user experience.

-The data are transmitted and stored on Google's servers in the United States and are stored for a period of 26 months.
+The data is transmitted and stored on Google's servers in the United States and is stored for a period of 26 months.

-Information on the use, purposes and deactivation of these cookies are provided directly by third parties and can be consulted at the following links: https://policies.google.com/privacy
+Information on the use, purposes and deactivation of these cookies is provided directly by third parties and can be consulted at the following links: https://policies.google.com/privacy

 4.2.
 Google ADS cookies (from third parties for marketing purposes)

-Google ADS cookies are used to display interesting ads to users, to improve campaign performance reports and to prevent a user from seeing the same ads multiple times.
+Google ADS cookies are used to display interesting ads for users, to improve campaign performance reports and to prevent a user from seeing the same ads multiple times.

-Through a cookie ID, Google records which ads are published on which browser and can thus prevent them from being displayed several times; moreover, the Google ADS cookies are able to record so-called Conversions, which refer to the calls of a particular ad even if according to Google, Google ADS cookies do not contain information related to natural persons.
+Through a cookie ID, Google records which ads are published on which browser and can thus prevent them from being displayed several times; moreover, the Google ADS cookies are able to record the cd.
+Conversion, which refers to the calls of a particular advertisement even if according to Google, Google ADS cookies do not contain information relating to natural persons.

-Based on the marketing tools used, your browser automatically creates a direct connection to the Google server.
+Based on the marketing tools used, your browser automatically establishes a direct connection to the Google server.

-In any case, the Data Controller has no influence on the extent of the collection and the consequent use of the data acquired by Google through these tools, only being able to report that through the integration of Google ADS, Google receives information about the fact that the user has called up the corresponding part of this site or has clicked on an advertisement.
+The owner, in any case, has no influence on the extent of the collection and the consequent use of the data acquired by Google through these tools, being able only to report that through the integration of Google ADS, Google receives information about the fact that the user has called up the corresponding part of this site or has clicked on an advertisement.

 If the user is registered with a Google service, the latter can associate the visit to the user's account.

-In any case, even if the user is not registered with any Google service and has not logged in, there is still the possibility that the provider becomes aware of and saves the user's IP address.
+In any case, even if the user is not registered to any Google service and has not logged in, there is still the possibility that the supplier will be aware of and save the user's IP address.

-There are several ways to avoid participating in this tracking procedure:
+It is possible to avoid participating in this tracking procedure in several ways:

-- through a specific setting of your browser, blocking third-party cookies, especially to not receive ads from third-party suppliers;
+- through a specific setting of your browser, the blocking of third-party cookies consisting in particular that you do not receive advertisements from third-party suppliers;

-- by deactivating the ads from suppliers related to interests, which are part of the "About Ads" self-regulation campaign, through the link http://www.aboutads.info/choices (even if this setting is deleted when you delete your cookies);
+- by deactivating the advertisements of the suppliers relating to interests, which are part of the "About Ads" self-regulation campaign through the link http://www.aboutads.info/choices (even if this setting is cleared when you delete your cookies);

-- through permanent deactivation on the browsers Firefox, Internet Explorer or Google Chrome at the link http://www.google.com/settings/ads/plugin.
+- through permanent deactivation on Firefox, Internet Explorer or Google Chrome browsers at the link http://www.google.com/settings/ads/plugin.

-You can find further information on data protection in general from Google at the following address: https://www.google.it/intl/it/policies/privacy.
+You can find further information on data protection in general by Google at the following address: https://policies.google.com/privacy?hl=en.

-Certain widgets provided by social networks (e.g. Facebook, Twitter, YouTube, Google Maps, etc.) may use their own third-party cookies.
-Deactivating them does not affect the use of the website, except in sections where widgets may be installed (e.g. for integrating videos or maps) and in some cases the ability to quickly share content or comment on certain areas of the website.
+Some widgets made available by social networks (for example Facebook, Twitter, YouTube, Google Maps, etc.) may use their own third-party cookies.
+Deactivation does not compromise the use of the website if not in the sections where widgets can be installed (for example, for integration of videos or maps) and in some cases the option to rapidly share content or the option to comment certain areas of the website.